yokolet/tranquil-beach/backtracking/letter_combinations.md

 Taking a letter one by one, it creates all letter combinations.
 DFS may be a good approach.

-The solution here is a loop of one liner.
+Instead of using DFS, the solution here is a loop of array manipulation.
+Not all languages have this sort of feature.
-Especially, Python solution is succinct.
+Python solution is a succinct one liner.
-Ruby uses a combination of reduce and map, but still a one liner and equivalent to Python.
+Ruby uses a combination of reduce and map, but is still a one liner and equivalent to Python.

 #### Complexity

 - Time O(k^n) : k is 3 or 4, n is a length of given digits
-- Space O(k^n) : result array ends up growing up to k^n
+- Space O(k^n) : result array ends up growing to k^n

 #### Solution